Mann2029/upi_fraud_detection/README.md

 ## Conclusion

-- This AI-based UPI fraud detection system provides a structured approach to identifying fraudulent transactions using machine learning.
-By leveraging past transaction data, analyzing fraud trends, and applying predictive models, the system effectively classifies transactions as fraudulent or legitimate.
-Future improvements will focus on enhancing model accuracy, incorporating deep learning techniques, and enabling real-time fraud monitoring.
+- This project demonstrates the use of machine learning to detect fraudulent transactions based on past data.
+It uses models like XGBoost, Random Forest, and Logistic Regression for accurate classification.
+Key features include data preprocessing, fraud trend analysis, and error handling.
+XGBoost achieved the best performance among all models.